-Novice Steps in information literacy include those courses in which the basics of information-seeking must be introduced in order to accomplish beginner-level research projects.
-Novice Steps may largely consist of 100-level courses, but, depending on the discipline, could include higher-level courses.
+Introductory information literacy is found in those courses in which the basics of information-seeking must be introduced in order to accomplish beginner-level research projects.

 Introductory information literacy outcomes are officially addressed as part of Wartburg’s curriculum in the following Essential Education Courses:

-Intermediate Steps courses can be identified by their introduction to and requirement of major investment in discipline-specific resources.
+Developing information literacy is found in courses that can be identified by their introduction to and requirement of major investment in discipline-specific resources.
 Complexity in search strategy, complexity in evaluation, and application of tools of evaluation are explored.
-Intermediate Steps courses could be anywhere from 100 to 400-level courses; the identification is left to the discretion of librarians and professors.
+Developing level courses could be anywhere from 100 to 400-level courses; the identification is left to the discretion of librarians and professors.

-In Advanced Steps-level information literacy, mastery of the discipline-specific resources is expected as an outcome of the course.
-Again, as in Intermediate Steps, application of and complexity in evaluation play a major role.
+Proficiency in information literacy skills and concepts is discipline-specific, just as developing skills are.
+Application of and complexity in evaluation play a major role at this level.
 New material focuses on introduction to lifetime information literacy.
-Advanced Steps also work well in addressing the application of the ethical use of information at a real-world level.
-Advanced Steps courses are most often those labeled “Capstone” or “Senior Seminar.”
+Proficient information literacy students address the application of the ethical use of information at a real-world level.
+Courses at the proficient level are most often those labeled “Capstone” or “Senior Seminar.”